Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 Good thing we can still count on the total clicks metric – the total number of recipients that clicked on a link in your letters.
 This means that you can still compare the amount of clicks in different (but same-size) campaigns and see which ones are best-performing.

-As I’ve said, certain email features will become less trustworthy as a result of open rates losing their credibility.
+As I’ve said, certain email features become less trustworthy as a result of open rates losing their credibility.
 Specifically:

 A/B Subject Line Testing